HPouyanmehr/muxt-ts/README.md

 ## Getting Started

-1. First download files.
+1. First, Clone the project.
-2. (Optional) If you want, You can also change the project name to whatever your like and also add the project name in "package.json".
+2. (Optional) If you want, You can also change the project name to whatever your like and also add the project name in the `package.json`.
 3. Run this command in the project directory to install dependencies:

 ```bash